truar/gcp-learning/professional-developer/professional-developer-study-guide.md

     * By default, a Pod is private.
 It can not be accessed from the outside world.
 * As a Pod is an ephemeral instance, it can be restarted.
 Sometimes, your container can tell to kubelet if it is still okay.
 Those are the **Probes**:
     * Liveness probe: Whether a container is running.
 If this probe fails, kubelet kills the container, and the container is subjected to restart policy.
 Without liveness probe, the default State is success
     * Readiness probe: Whether the container can handle requests.
-It the readiness probe fails, the endpoints controller removes the POD's IP address from endpoints of all Services that match the pod.
+If the readiness probe fails, the endpoints controller removes the POD's IP address from endpoints of all Services that match the pod.
     * startupProbe: Whether the application within the container is started.
 If this probe fails, the containers is subjected to restart policy.
 * Probes have different implementation:
     * ExecAction: Executes the specified command inside the container (a shell script).
 Success if the command response code is 0.
-    * TcpSocketAction: perfomrs a TCP check agains the Pod's IP address.
+    * TcpSocketAction: performs a TCP check againts the Pod's IP address.
 Success if the port is open
-    * HttpGetAction: Performs a Get request against the POd's IP address on a specified port and path.
+    * HttpGetAction: Performs a Get request against the Pod's IP address on a specified port and path.
 Success if response code is >= 200 and < 400
 * **RestartPolicy**:  A container restart policy indicates what are the conditions to restart a container.
 Possible values are Always (default), OnFailure and Never.
 It applies to all containers within the POD.
 * **Services**: Abstraction which defines a logical set of Pods and a policy by which to access them.
-It enables a loose couplng between dependent Pods.
+It enables a loose coupling between dependent Pods.
 Indeed, if your app1 depends on app2, and app2 is deployed across multiple pods, you can't refer to the app2 IP addresses to communicate.
 Use a Service to expose app2 through a single IP address, and the service will dispatch the request according the policy and pods states.
     * ClusterIP: Exposes the service on an internal IP in the cluster.
 Is not reachable from the outside, only the cluster
     * NodePort: Exposes the service on the same port of each selected Node in the cluster using NAT.
 Makes the service accessible from outside the cluster using <NodeIp>:<NodePort>.
 Superset of ClusterIP.
     * LoadBalancer: Creates an external LoadBalancer in the current cloud (if supported, like GCP) and assigns a fixed, external IP to the service.
-Superset of NodePost
+Superset of NodePort
     * ExternalName: Exposes the service using an arbitrary name (specified by the externalName in the spec) return the CNAME record with the name.
     * To match a set of Pods, services use Labels and selectors.
 Labels are key/value pair attached to objects.
 * **Scaling**: the purpose of kubernetes is to provide autoscaling behavior for your pods to make sure your application can deliver and handle request even if there is a peak load.